DriveQuantPublic/react-native-drivekit/packages/driver-data/README.md

 getRoute(itinId: string): Promise<Route>
 ```

-If `route` value in completionHandler is `null` , the synchronization has failed.
+If `route` value in the callback is `null`, the synchronization has failed.

 Example: